President of Ukraine: Buildings

-The Office Of The President of Ukraine is an administrative body set up to provide analytical, advisory and legal assistance to the president.
+The Office of the President of Ukraine is an administrative body set up to provide analytical, advisory and legal assistance to the president.
 It is colloquially known as "Bankova", because it is located on Bankova Street in a massive building across from the House with Chimaeras.
 The head of the office, the Chief Secretary, acts as the gray cardinal for the president in Ukrainian politics.
 Around fourteen state residences are allocated for official presidential use, many of which remain from the Kuchma-era presidency.
 The official ceremonial residence is the Mariinskyi Palace in Kyiv.
-Other state residences include the House with Chimaeras and the House of the Weeping Widow in Kyiv, the Yusupov Palace in Crimea and Synehora in Ivano-Frankivsk Oblast.
-In addition, each former president has been allotted a state-owned dacha(House) in the former forest preserve in Koncha-Zaspa.
+Other state residences include the House with Chimaeras and the House of the Weeping Widow in Kyiv, the Yusupov Palace in Crimea, and Synehora in Ivano-Frankivsk Oblast.
+In addition, each former president has been allotted a state-owned dacha (house) in the former forest preserve in Koncha-Zaspa.

 A lot of additional material-technical, social-communal, health care provision support is offered by the State Department of Affairs (abbreviated as DUS) that is created for state officials and subordinated to the president of Ukraine.
 DUS is a supporting state agency that was restructured in 2000 out of the Presidential Directory of Affairs.
 Primarily the agency is designated for the president and its administration, while also provides support for the Cabinet of Ministers, parliament, and other state agencies if budget permits.

 Official symbols

-The president's official state symbols consists of the Presidential Standard, the Seal of the President of Ukraine, the Presidential ID Card, the Presidential Collar, and the Bulava of the President of Ukraine.
+The president's official state symbols consists of the presidential standard, the presidential seal, the presidential ID card, the presidential collar, and the bulava of the president of Ukraine.
 The presidential symbols, along with other important presidential documents and media, are contained in the Vernadsky National Library of Ukraine, the country's main academic library.
 For the president's use, the library prepares documents and analytical materials.